 The same GMA study shows that the average out-of-stock rate in the US is approximately 8 percent, and the Journal of Consumer Research reports that number increases to 15 percent for advertised items.
 Initially, these findings indicate that brands and retailers are sacrificing 8 – 15 percent of their sales due to out-of-stocks, which is detrimental to the bottom line for both organizations.
 What’s worse is that many shoppers aren’t content to defer their purchase and wait for the out-of-stock item to be replenished.

-Rather, researchers find that shoppers are more likely to seek alternative options and will view those alternatives as “intuitively appealing” when their primary choice is taken away in the case of an out-of-stock.
-And, shoppers experiencing out-of-stocks are less satisfied, and have store-switching rates 53 percent higher than shoppers that aren’t faced with stockouts.
+Rather, researchers found that shoppers are more likely to seek alternative options and will view those alternatives as “intuitively appealing” when their primary choice is taken away in the case of an out-of-stock.
+And, shoppers experiencing out-of-stocks are less satisfied and have store-switching rates 53 percent higher than shoppers that aren’t faced with stockouts.
 In sum, out-of-stocks have a negative impact on both revenue and shopper satisfaction for brands and retailers.

 How to Prevent Out-of-Stocks

 So, what is a brand to do?
 A common complaint from suppliers is that the data in their inventory control systems show that there is product at the store … yet, it is not on the shelf.

 - Retailers commonly withhold retail data from suppliers, or the data is unreliable.